 Naturalist/Certified Photo Instructor

-After receiving her photography and film degree from Montana State University, Erika began blending her love of guiding with her photography education and has led numerous photography workshops with Canon through U.S. National Parks including Yosemite, Yellowstone, The Grand Canyon, and Acadia National Park.
-Erika returns to Morocco and Cuba every year to lead photo expeditions, and she spends the rest of her year programming and guiding photography trips for high schoolers and has led their programs in Iceland, Tanzania, Italy, Yellowstone, Peru, and Ecuador including Galápagos.
+Erika has led numerous photography workshops with Canon through US National Parks including Yosemite, Yellowstone, The Grand Canyon and Acadia National Park, and returns to Morocco & Cuba every year to lead the National Geographic Photography Expeditions, spending the rest of her year programming and guiding photography trips for the National Geographic Student Expeditions for high schoolers.
+She has led National Geographic Student Expeditions programs in Iceland, Tanzania, Italy, Yellowstone, Peru, and Ecuador & the Galapagos.